criminy/feather-rs/core/README.md

 # feather.rs.core #

-Feather-rs core is the core feather rs library. it provides the standard 'View' interface and the messagebodywriter for the view.
+Feather-rs core is the core feather rs library. it provides:

+	* CSS-selector, View interface based templating provider for JAX-RS
+	* Form serialization and validation providers for JAX-RS.
+	* Pagination components (forked from spring-data-commons and spring-core)